Exactly Robust Kernel Principal Component Analysis: Introduction

 Another limitation of PCA is that it is not robust to sparse corruptions and outliers.
-To solve problem, a few robust methods were proposed for PCA \cite{xu1995robust,Ding:2006:RPR:1143844.1143880,RPCA}.
-In \cite{RPCA}, RPCA decomposes a noisy matrix into a low-rank matrix plus a sparse matrix, which are obtained through rank minimization and soft thresholding.
-RPCA can be solved by inexact augmented Lagrange multiplier method or alternating direction method of multipliers \cite{LinChenMa2013}.
-The low-rank or/and sparse models have been widely studied and exploited in many problems such as matrix completion \cite{CandesRecht2009,TIP_MC_2016,Fan2017290} and robust subspace clustering \cite{LRR_PAMI_2013,SSC_PAMIN_2013,NLRR_2016}.
-In robust subspace clustering, RPCA could outperform the low-rank representation (LRR) and sparse representation (SSC) based subspace clustering methods when the data are heavily corrupted by sparse noises or/and outliers.
-The reason is that the dictionary used in LRR and SSC is the data matrix itself and hence introduces considerable bias for the representations.
-A few recent extensions of RPCA can be found in \cite{feng2013online,hauberg2014grassmann,zhao2014robust,pimentel2017random}.
+Thus, several robust PCA methods were proposed \cite{xu1995robust,RPCA2001,Ding:2006:RPR:1143844.1143880,RPCA}.
+In \cite{RPCA2001}, through using the Geman-McClure function $f(x,\sigma)=x^2/(x^2+\sigma^2)$, a robust PCA (RPCA) was developed for computer vision problems.
+In \cite{RPCA}, based on nuclear norm and $\ell_1$ norm minimizations, another RPCA was proposed to decompose a noisy matrix into a low-rank matrix plus a sparse matrix.
+RPCA of \cite{RPCA} is able to outperform that of \cite{RPCA2001} both theoretically and experimentally.
+The low-rank or/and sparse models have been widely studied and exploited in many problems such as matrix completion \cite{CandesRecht2009,TIP_MC_2016,Fan2017290,FAN201834,8469061} and subspace clustering \cite{SSC2009,LRR_PAMI_2013,SSC_PAMIN_2013,xiao2016robust,NLRR_2016,Fan201736,fan2018accelerated}.
+In subspace clustering, RPCA could outperform low-rank representation (LRR) \cite{LRR_PAMI_2013} and sparse representation (SSC) \cite{SSC_PAMIN_2013} when the data are heavily corrupted by sparse noises or/and outliers, because the dictionary used in LRR and SSC is the data matrix itself which would introduce considerable bias into the representations.
+If the data are pre-processed by RPCA, the clustering accuracy can be significantly improved.
+A few recent extensions of RPCA can be found in \cite{feng2013online,hauberg2014grassmann,zhao2014robust,pimentel2017random,7878661}.

-It should be pointed out that KPCA is not robust to sparse noises and RPCA is unable to handle nonlinear data and high-rank matrices.
-Therefore, it is quite necessary to propose a variant of PCA that is not only able to handle nonliear data but also robust to sparse noises.
-It is worth noting that the robust KPCA proposed in \cite{nguyen2009robust} is a supervised method for handling sparse noises and outliers.
-It requires the training data have no sparse noises and outliers.
-Otherwise, the method is similar to the KPCA pre-image methods proposed in \cite{Mika99kernelpca,PreImageKPCA2004TNN}.
+KPCA is not robust to sparse noises \cite{nguyen2009robust} and RPCA and its recent extensions (because of the linear model and low-rank assumption \cite{RPCA,7878661}) are unable to handle nonlinear data and high-rank matrices.
+Therefore, there is a need to derive a variant of PCA that is able to handle nonliear data and is also robust to sparse noises.
+It is worth noting that the robust KPCA proposed in \cite{nguyen2009robust} is a supervised method for handling missing data and sparse noises.
+The method first requires to learn a KPCA model on a clean training dataset.
+It utilizes the model to handle new dataset with missing data or intra-sample outliers.
+Although the authors in \cite{nguyen2009robust} mentioned that their robust KPCA could deal with intra-sample outliers in training data through modifying the Algorithm 1 of their paper, there were no algorithmic details and experimental results.
+Similar to \cite{RPCA2001}, the robustness of \cite{nguyen2009robust} to intra-sample outliers was obtained using the Geman-McClure function.
+However, the Geman-McClure function is inferior to $\ell_1$ norm in terms of efficiency, accuracy, and theoretical guarantee under broad conditions \cite{RPCA}.